Article at a Glance

 When it comes to food, no two people are alike.
 What works for one may not work well for the next person.
 For example, we’ve written previously about how certain genotypes are very poorly suited to the butter coffee “Bulletproof” style diets and how these people are likely to see very scary lipid numbers on a high fat diet.
 Others can eat a diet higher in saturated fats and do just fine.

-The answer to almost all of the nutrition debates is genetics.
+The answer to almost all of the nutrition debates is genetic variability.

 But there are exceptions.
 There are diets so fundamentally flawed that no one should be on them, almost ever.
-The carnivore diet is one of those diets.
+In my opinion, the carnivore diet is one of those diets.

 - What lab tests should carnivore dieters focus on?